-Alison Brownlie is a young enthusiastic graduate of Glasgow Dental School and in the following article she gives an insight into what to expect from a year in Dental Core Training (CT1) (formerly known as DF2).
+Alison Brownlie is a young enthusiastic graduate of Glasgow Dental School and in the following article she gives an insight into what to expect from your first year in Dental Core Training.

 Patients are referred to the SDS by GDPs as it is possible to spend much more time with patients, acclimatising them and allowing them to reach their treatment goals in more acceptable ways.
 The centre I worked in had excellent provision for patients in wheelchairs – there was both a wheelchair ramp and a hoist and domiciliary visits are commonplace, both within patient’s homes and care homes.

 Anxious children are often referred for treatment as well.
 Sometimes just having the available time to spend and explain procedures can be enough to give them the confidence to accept treatment, and other times inhalation sedation can do the trick.
 In more advanced cases, dental extractions under general anaesthetic is the only viable treatment and I spent one session per week treating up to 10 children per morning in Crosshouse Hospital Day Surgery Unit.

 You are allocated a trainer, much like when you are a VDP.
 Your trainer is on hand to help out with treatment planning and discussing cases where patients may have complex medical histories.
 There are continuous assessments: Direct Evaluation of progress (DEPs) and Case Based Discussions (CBDs).
 You complete a set number of these online assessments over the course of 6 months.